-Like there is a good and bad side for almost anything that happens in life, parenting, or rather, single parenting has its ups and downs.
+There is a good and bad side for almost anything that happens in life; parenting, or rather, single parenting has its ups and downs too.
 No matter what your circumstances or reasons, once you are a single parent, you should be prepared for the good and bad and handle it accordingly.
-Before you start thinking too much into it, here are the advantages of being a single parent and as well disadvantages:
+Here are the advantages of being a single parent and as well disadvantages.

 You may have mostly thought that being a single parent can be a hard job, with too much to do, less time for yourself, no time to be out with friends and hardly any time to meet new people.
-But all said and done, as a single parent, you do get to experience a lot of advantages too.
+All that stated, as a single parent, you do get to experience a lot of advantages too.
 Here are just some benefits of being a single parent that you should give yourself a pat on the back, and a smile on the face for:

 1. You Make All The Parenting Decisions: